dps923/winter2020/graded-work/assign4.md

 ### Due Date

-Friday, November 30, 2018, at 11:00pm ET
+Wednesday, December 5, 2018, at 11:00pm ET
-Grade value: 10% of your final course grade
+Grade value: 20% of your final course grade

 *If you wish to submit the assignment before the due date and time, you can do that.*

 > It is *VERY IMPORTANT* to submit your work before the due date and time.
 > This assignment *CANNOT* be late.
 > If it is not submitted by the due date and time, your Assignment 4 grade will be zero.
-> Grading will begin soon after the submission date and time, and will continue into the next week.
+> Grading will begin the morning after the submission date and time.
-> The demonstration on December 3, 4, 5, or 6 is worth marks, and is part of the grading scheme.

 <br>